AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `enable_firenet_interfaces` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default value: false.

--> **NOTE:**

-* `enable_firenet` - If you are using/upgraded to Aviatrix Terraform Provider R2.5+/UserConnect-5.0+ , and an AWS transit_gateway resource with "enable_firenet_interfaces" enabled was created with a provider version < R2.5/ UserConnect-5.0, you must replace "enable_firenet_interfaces" with "enable_firenet" in your configuration file, and do ‘terraform refresh’ to set its value to "enable_firenet" and apply it into the state file.
+-> **NOTE:** `enable_firenet` - If you are using/upgraded to Aviatrix Terraform Provider R2.5+/UserConnect-5.0+ , and an AWS transit_gateway resource with "enable_firenet_interfaces" enabled was created with a provider version < R2.5/ UserConnect-5.0, you must replace "enable_firenet_interfaces" with "enable_firenet" in your configuration file, and do ‘terraform refresh’ to set its value to "enable_firenet" and apply it into the state file.

-* `enable_advertise_transit_cidr` and `bgp_manual_spoke_advertise_cidrs` functionality has been migrated over to **aviatrix_transit_gateway** as of Aviatrix Terraform Provider R2.6.
+-> **NOTE:** `enable_advertise_transit_cidr` and `bgp_manual_spoke_advertise_cidrs` functionality has been migrated over to **aviatrix_transit_gateway** as of Aviatrix Terraform Provider R2.6.
 If you are using/upgraded to Aviatrix Terraform Provider R2.6+, and a vgw_conn resource was originally created with a provider version <R2.6, you must cut and paste these two arguments (and values) into the corresponding transit gateway resource referenced in the **vgw_conn**.
 A 'terraform refresh' will then successfully complete the migration and rectify the state file.

+-> **NOTE:** `subnet` - If `insane_mode` is enabled, you must specify a valid /26 CIDR segment of the VPC specified.
+This will then create a new subnet to be used for the corresponding gateway.
+You cannot specify an existing /26 subnet.

 ## Import